79 Realignment Project (Segment 3)

 The Riverside County Transportation Commission (RCTC), in partnership with Caltrans and the County of Riverside, is conducting final design and engineering for a new 2-mile limited access expressway with two lanes in each direction between Simpson Road and Newport Road in Winchester.
 Three signalized intersections at Newport Road, Domenigoni Parkway, and Simpson Road will be placed.
 This project is โSegment 3โ of RCTCโs 79 Realignment Project, which will provide a 12-mile north-south transportation corridor between the community of Winchester and San Jacinto.
 The project will be renamed since it will not be part of the state highway system.

-The new transportation corridor is designed to meet the needs of the areaโs growing population and will include two lanes in each direction separated by a 14-foot median buffer, outside shoulders, accommodations for a future 35-foot-wide transit corridor, and a multipurpose trail.
+The new transportation corridor is designed to meet the needs of the areaโs growing population and will include two lanes in each direction separated by a 14-foot median buffer, outside shoulders, accommodations for a future 35-foot-wide transportation corridor, and a multipurpose trail.
 The benefits and features include:

 - Improve traffic flow for local and regional north-south traffic in the San Jacinto Valley with a new corridor